-determined to have been made in the ordinary course of trade (e.g., sales that were not disregarded because they were made at below-cost prices).
+To calculate the profit for CV, we use those sales of the class or kind of merchandise that were determined to have been made in the ordinary course of trade (e.g., sales that were not disregarded because they failed the cost test).
 We then sum the total revenue and COP for all comparison-market transactions made in the ordinary course of trade (multiplying the per-unit revenue and per-unit COP by the quantity of each transaction).
-We calculate the total profit for all transactions made in the ordinary course of trade for the class or kind of merchandise by subtracting the total COP from the total revenue.
-We then calculate a profit percentage (CV-profit percentage) by dividing the total profit by the total COP for all transactions made in the ordinary course of trade for the class or kind of merchandise.
+We calculate the total profit for all transactions made in the ordinary course of trade total profit for all transactions made in the ordinary course of trade for the class or kind of merchandise by subtracting the total COP from the total revenue.
+We then calculate a profit percentage (CV- profit percentage) by dividing the total profit by the total COP for all transactions made in the ordinary course of trade for the class or kind of merchandise.
 Thus, the CV-profit percentage represents the average rate of profit, expressed as a percentage of the COP, of all reported comparison-market sales made in the ordinary course of trade for each class or kind of merchandise under review.